top of page

 If you take Einstein’s geometric dynamics, Planck’s scale cutoffs, and Coxeter’s dimensional nesting a framework like DM is not optional — it is the natural completion.

-DM lets three unfinished programs collapse into one consistent structure.
+DM lets three separate programs collapse into one consistent structure.

 Einstein’s unification program was left unfinished because the role of scale, boundary entropy, and information had not yet been discovered.